hackclub/hackclub/workshops/soccer/add_player_sprite.md

 ### And that's a wrap!

-The section immediately below section is the "Give me a brief overview of this code".
-You already did the "Walk me through this code step-by-step" section so no need to do it.
+The section immediately below is the "Give me a brief overview of this code".
+You already did the "Walk me through this code step-by-step" section so there's no need to do it.

 [Click here to skip to the next section.](#next-up)